Zebra murders

-The "Zebra" murders were a string of racially motivated murders and attacks committed by a group of four black serial killers in San Francisco, California between October 1973 and April 1974; the perpetrators killed at least fifteen white people and wounded eight others.
-Police gave the case the name "Zebra" after the special police radio band they assigned to the investigation.
+The Zebra murders were a string of racially-motivated murders and attacks committed by a group of four African-American serial killers in San Francisco, California between October 1973 and April 1974.
+The perpetrators killed at least fifteen white people and wounded eight others.
+The police gave the case the name "Zebra" after the special police radio band they assigned to the investigation.

-Some authorities believe that the Death Angels, as the perpetrators called themselves, may have killed as many as seventy-three or more victims since 1970.
-Criminology professor Anthony Walsh wrote in a 2005 article that the Zebra murderers "may have killed more people in the early- to mid-1970s than all the other serial killers operating during that period combined."
+Some authorities believe that the "Death Angels", as the perpetrators called themselves, may have killed as many as seventy-three or more victims from 1970 through 1974.
+Criminology professor Anthony Walsh wrote in 2005 that the Zebra murderers "may have killed more people in the early- to mid-1970s than all the other serial killers operating during that period combined."

 In 1974, a worker at the warehouse where the Zebra murderers were based testified to police for a reward, providing private details about the killings.
 Based on his evidence, four men were arrested in connection with the case.
 They were convicted in a jury trial of first-degree murder and conspiracy charges and sentenced to life imprisonment.
 The informant received immunity from prosecution for his testimony, and he, along with his family, was admitted to a witness protection program.